-Computer/smartphone to complete online homework assignments, and submit activities on Canvas.
+Computer/smartphone to complete online homework assignments and submit activities on Canvas.

-You should keep a notebook where you take notes and work the problems for reference.
+You should keep a notebook 9paper or digital) where you take step by step notes and work the problems and upload them on Canvas on weekly basis.

 Prerequisite: